-Many in the market for a good-quality MIG welder for home or small-business use will face a Hobart 140 vs Lincoln 140 decision.
+Many in the market for a good-quality 140 amp MIG welder for home or small-business use will face a Hobart 140 vs Lincoln 140 decision.

 First-time beginners wary of no-name, cheap, knock-off welders (or second-time buyers replacing one) look to trusted brands like Lincoln and Hobart.

-As far as build-quality and specs go, the Hobart 140 and Lincoln 140 are similar.
-Hobbyists choosing either will get a solid, no frills, easy-to-use machine—you almost can’t go wrong.
+When comparing build quality and specs, the Hobart 140 and Lincoln 140 are similar.
+Hobbyists choosing either will get a solid, no-frills, easy-to-use beginner welder—you almost can’t go wrong.

-With experience using both welders, I’ll focus on what makes them different.
+With experience using both welders, I’ll focus this comparison on what makes them different.